-- 1. Indicate whether the following statements are true or false: - a.
-In the goods market the demand for goods determines the equilibrium level of output and income.
-True - b.
-The demand for domestic goods includes imports.
+- 1. a.
+True

+- b.
 False.
 It excludes imports.
 It is the domestic demand that includes imports.

 - c.
-In an open economy the multiplier is smaller than in a closed economy.
-True - d.
-An increase in the domestic level of output increases exports.
+True.

+- d.
 False.
-It increases imports. - e.
-An increase in the real exchange rate increases imports and decreases exports.
+It increases imports.

+- e.
 True.
 An increase in the real exchange rate causes imports to be cheaper and exports more expensive.
 Imports increase and exports decrease.